Helen Dudeney MEd, Dip.Couns, COGE

 Due to her belief in supporting gifted children in all parts of the state she has been actively involved in supporting the establishment and on going activities of many local support groups.
 She has been a lecturer at Australian Catholic University – Strathfield for 4 years and Murdoch University in Perth for 7 years.
 In addition to her consultancy work she has been involved in the NSW Association for Gifted and Talented Children.
 For 17 years she was a member of the Association’s Committee holding the position of President for 8 years and Treasurer for 4 years.
 She was also Events Co-ordinator for the Association for 12 years and responsible for many of the events that are run including the residential camps.

-Educational Consultant and Program Facilitator – ACT and SE NSW
+Counsellor, Educational Consultant, and Program Facilitator – ACT and SE NSW

-Lyndal has been with AGSC since 2010, initially running workshops at the residential camps and more recently co-coordinating the camps; working on social skills programs; parent and child workshops and support groups; consultations and Developmental Assessments.
-She is now excited to introduce the One Day Program to families in the ACT and surrounds.
-Lyndal has recently introduced support groups for students in years 7-12, ensuring that this group is catered for.
-Lyndal facilitates the programs for children aged 4-18 years and their families in ACT and South East NSW.
+Lyndal has been with AGSC since 2010, initially running workshops at the residential camps and progressing to co-coordinating the camps.
+Social skills workshops, and parent and child workshops and support groups joined the lineup, and consultations and assessments soon followed.
+She introduced the One Day Program to families in the ACT and surrounds, and Perth as well as support groups for students in years 7-12, ensuring that this group was catered for.

-Lyndal has just completing a Diploma of Counselling to ensure she can provide the best possible care to families.
+Lyndal completed a Diploma of Counselling in 2016, and then a Graduate Certificate in Counselling in 2023 to ensure she can provide the best possible care to families.

 Marie Fernandez BA Sec Ed Maths, CoGE